centreon/centreon-documentation/en/reporting/upgrade.md

 - Updating the reporting server
 - Updating the MariaDB database

+## Prerequisites

+### Update the RPM signing key

+For security reasons, the keys used to sign Centreon RPMs are rotated regularly.
+The last change occurred on October 14, 2021.
+When upgrading from an older version, you need to go through the [key rotation procedure](../security/key-rotation.html#existing-installation), to remove the old key and install the new one.

 ## Step 1: Update the repository

 When you upgrade from a previous major version to 21.04.x, you first need to update the repository on your Central & Reporting servers.